Community season 4

-The fourth season of the television comedy series Community premiered on February 7, 2013, and concluded on May 9, 2013.
+The fourth season of the television sitcom Community premiered on February 7, 2013, and concluded on May 9, 2013.
 The season consists of 13 episodes and aired on NBC on Thursdays at 8:00 pm ET as part of the network's "Comedy Night Done Right" programming block.

 The season marked the departure of showrunner Dan Harmon, replaced by Moses Port and David Guarascio, and overall received mixed reviews from critics.
 In the series's fifth season, Harmon returned as showrunner, and the fourth season was referred to retroactively in the series' continuity as "the gas-leak year."